ElijahCirioli/jflap/README.md

     - Added a tool to remove unnecessary states created as a result of converting from regular expressions.
     - Added a tool to highlight cycles in an automaton.
     - Added a tool that will tell you if a graph is strongly or weakly connected.
+    - Added a tool for creating the cross product of two finite automata

 Susan's message: